rkwebdeveloper007/Security-alert/README.md

 # Security-alert
-new device security  alert in laravel
+New device security  alert in laravel

 Modification in your .env
-# NEW_DEVICE_NOTIFICATION = true/false
+NEW_DEVICE_NOTIFICATION = true/false